Skip to main content

 Cloudinary can detect other objects as well using Artificial Intelligence via their AI Content Analysis - Object Aware Cropping feature.
 Check out the link for all the available options.

-Using the above approach, we immediately solve the art direction problem since we are serving a differently cropped image for a different layout and we are leveraging container queries as well to display the same product information card with different layouts based on the parent container's width.
+With this approach, we solve the art direction problem immediately.
+We’re serving a differently cropped image for a different layout, and we’re using container queries to display the same product card with different layouts based on the parent container’s width.

-Container queries are a fantastic addition to CSS, and hopefully, we will get wider support for them in browsers.
-In a nutshell, they allow us to modify elements based on the size of their parents.
-Combining this with automatic AI-based cropping features with a tool like Cloudinary gives us excellent results when it comes to creating adaptive display cards.
+Container queries are a brilliant addition to CSS, and hopefully browser support will widen soon.
+In short, they let us modify elements based on the size of their parents.
+Pair that with automatic AI-based cropping from a tool like Cloudinary, and you get excellent results when building adaptive display cards.